-F. Application Deadline: The application deadline date is June 8, 2006.
-Please see the General Section for application submission, delivery, and timely receipt requirements.

-G. Additional Overview Content Information:

-1. Purpose of Program

-The purpose of the Public Housing FSS (PH FSS) program is to promote the development of local strategies to coordinate the use of assistance under the Public Housing program with public and private resources to enable participating families to increase earned income, reduce or eliminate the need for welfare assistance and make progress toward achieving economic independence and housing selfsufficiency.
-The FSS program and this FSS NOFA support the Department's strategic goals of helping HUD-assisted renters make progress toward housing self-sufficiency.
+- F. Application Deadline: The application deadline date is June 6, 2007.
+Please see the General Section for application submission, delivery, and timely receipt requirements. - G. Additional Overview Content Information: - 1.
+Purpose of Program: The purpose of the Public Housing FSS (PH FSS) program is to promote the development of local strategies to coordinate the use of assistance under the Public Housing program with public and private resources, enable participating families to increase earned income, reduce or eliminate the need for welfare assistance, and make progress toward achieving economic independence and housing self-sufficiency.
+The FSS program and this FSS NOFA support the Department's strategic goals of helping HUD-assisted renters make progress toward housing selfsufficiency.
 The FSS program provides critical tools that can be used by communities to support welfare reform and help families develop new skills that will lead to economic selfsufficiency.
 As a result of their participation in the FSS program, many families have achieved stable, well-paid employment, which has made it possible for them to become homeowners or move to other nonassisted housing.
-An FSS program coordinator assures that program participants are linked to the supportive services they need to achieve selfsufficiency.
+An FSS program coordinator assures that program participants are linked to the supportive services they need to achieve selfsufficiency. - 2.
+Funding Available: HUD expects to award a total of approximately \$12,000,000 in FY 2007.
+This amount includes \$10,000,000 appropriated in FY 2007 and \$2,000,000 in rollover funds. - 3.
+Award Amounts: Awards will pay only for the annual salary and fringe benefits of PH FSS Coordinators.
+Award

-2. Funding Available

-The Department expects to award a total of approximately \$10 million in FY2006.

-3. Award Amounts

-Awards will pay only for the annual salary and fringe benefits of PH FSS Coordinators.
-Award amounts will be based on locality pay rates for similar professions.
-Each renewal position amount will not exceed \$65,000.

-4. Eligible Applicants

-Eligible applicants are Public Housing Authorities (PHAs) and tribes/Tribally Designated Housing Entities (TDHEs) that administer PH FSS programs.
-All applicants must have an approved PH FSS Action Plan on file with their local HUD Field Office or Area ONAP prior to this NOFA's application deadline.
-Non-profit organizations and resident associations are not eligible to apply for funding under this program.

-5. Cost Sharing/Match Requirement

-There is no match requirement under this funding program.
+- amounts will be based on locality pay rates for similar professions.
+Each new or renewal position amount will not exceed \$65,500. - 4.
+Eligible Applicants: Eligible applicants are Public Housing Authorities (PHAs) and tribes/Tribally Designated Housing Entities (TDHEs) that administer PH FSS programs.
+All applicants must have an approved PH FSS Action Plan on file with their local HUD field office or Area Office of Native American Programs (ONAP) prior to this NOFA's application deadline.
+Nonprofit organizations and resident associations are not eligible to apply for funding under this program. - 5.
+Cost Sharing/Match Requirement: There is no match requirement under this funding program. - 6.
+Grant Term: The grant term is one year from the execution date of the grant agreement.

-6. Grant Term

-The grant term is one year from the execution date of the grant agreement.